 The goal is to produce a smaller and more compact dog than the traditional American Bully while maintaining the breed’s distinctive appearance and temperament.

-What is the Micro Bully mixed with?
+What is the Micro Bully Mixed With?

 To create the Micro Bully, breeders selectively choose smaller Pocket American Bullies to breed them to more extreme proportions.
 However, they are not a closed gene pool, and many breeders breed them with Shorty Bulls and French Bulldogs.
 They can also have influence from English Bulldogs, Pugs, or Boston Terriers.
 The appearance of the Micro Bully is similar to the American Bully but with a smaller and more compact frame.